justingarcianm/portfolio/README.md

 # Portfolio udated with React JS

 ## About
 Single page design using React native component approach.
-Here I  wnated to showcase my favorite porjects as well as give companies a way of reaching me.
+Here I  wanted to showcase my favorite porjects as well as give companies a way of reaching me.